-In April 2023, we met with VWL, a wholly owned subsidiary of VW FS.
-VWL acts as a servicer in the VCL 41 transaction.
+In May 2024, we met with VWL, a wholly owned subsidiary of VW Bank, itself owned by VW.
+VWL acts as a originator and servicer in the VCL 45 transaction.

 VWL is responsible for the leasing business of the Volkswagen Group in Germany, with five branches in Braunschweig (Audi Leasing, SEAT Leasing, Skoda Leasing, Ducati Leasing and AutoEuropa Leasing) and three branches in Italy (Milan, Verona and Bolzano).
-VWL cooperates with around 3,700 dealerships of the Volkswagen Group.
+VWL cooperates in Germany with around 3,700 dealerships of the Volkswagen Group.